 Demonstrating HRMS ROI and Spotting Hidden HR Costs

-The return on investment (ROI) for your new HRMS is a core element of the initial business case and the focus on making positive HRMS ROI a reality will run through the whole project; from selection to implementation to evaluation.
-After all, at the end of the day, the only reason to purchase an HRMS is the value you expect in return; whether in terms of efficiencies, reduced overheads, and so on.
+The return on investment for your new HRMS is a core element of the initial business case, and a focus on making positive HRMS ROI a reality will run throughout the whole project.

 Calculating HRMS ROI

-HRMS ROI may be expressed in terms of finance, staff gains, handling of management information or even all three.
 The key is to identify specific HRMS metrics that you can measure both before and after the installation of the new system.
-The metrics have to be consistent because otherwise you won’t be measuring like for like and the results will be both inconclusive and unconvincing to your stakeholders.
+The metrics have to be consistent because otherwise you won't be measuring like for like and the results will be both inconclusive and unconvincing to your stakeholders.

 For financial HRMS ROI, you need to be clear on the current total cost of your existing system (whether it's a true HRMS or a pre-HRMS arrangement of databases and spreadsheets) and also be able to calculate the total cost of ownership (TCO) of the new system; bearing in mind in both cases the hidden costs of HR administration.

 Staff gains may be measured by looking at the current FTEs (full-time equivalents) required and then measuring the real personnel savings a new system allows.
-Often this will mean a focus on HRMS self-service; by devolving certain routine tasks to individuals and managers, the HR staffing complement may either be reduced or freed up to do more specialised work – either option represents an ROI for HRMS.
+Often this will mean a focus on HRMS self-service: by devolving certain routine tasks to individuals and managers, the HR staffing complement may either be reduced or freed up to do more specialised work – either option represents an ROI for HRMS.

-Administration efficiencies can be estimated by looking at reduced administration time, reductions in any manual processes, fewer work-arounds and faster processing of outputs such as report writing and organization charts.
+Administration efficiencies can be estimated by looking at reduced administration time, reductions in any manual processes, fewer workarounds and faster processing of outputs such as report writing and organization charts.

-Hidden HR Costs
+Hidden HR software costs

 • System installation - what it costs you to acquire the system and implement it successfully